Well – they certainly blew mine when I became a SAHM and discovered that not everything is the way they’ve told me it would be.

 Can you tell me, with complete honesty, that it doesn’t happen in your home, too?

-I do everything I can to make Viktor happy, yet I feel like it’s not enough.
+I do everything I can to make my son happy, yet I feel like it’s not enough.

 I used to be a reasonable person.
 I used to appreciate every bit of my own effort and know when I’ve given enough.

 That’s the thing that makes SAHMs a bit crazy.
 We over-commit, over-think, over-deliver and often feel like we’re underperforming.
 It’s hard to shake off those feelings.